 Unfortunately, sexual assault and rape are common in the United States:

 - About 433,648 people over the age of 12 experience sexual assault or rape every year

 - In the US, a person is sexually assaulted every 73 seconds

 - More than half (54%) of people sexually assaulted are under 30 years old

 Sexual assault and rape can happen to anyone regardless of age, gender identity, race, sexual orientation, intellectual ability, or physical ability, and it is never their fault.
 Sexual assault or rape cannot be blamed on what a person was wearing, how they were acting, where they were, or how late they were out.
 More than half (55%) of sexual assaults occur near or in the victim’s home.
-Sexual assault or rape can be committed by a stranger, friend, dating partner, or a spouse.
-In fact, most (80%) rapes are committed by someone the victim knows.
+A stranger, friend, dating partner, or a spouse can commit sexual assault or rape.
+In fact, someone the victim knows commits 80% of rapes.

 Sexual assault and rape may have immediate consequences including pregnancy and sexually transmitted infections.
 Additionally, sexual assault and rape may have lasting effects including post-traumatic stress disorder, depression, thoughts of suicide, attempted suicide, drug use, problems at school or work, and problems in personal relationships.